HPInc/printos-box-api-samples/java/README.md

  * Apache HttpComponents
  * org.json

 The JAR files to the libraries are not included.
 You will need to download and configure the jars to your build path to compile and run the project.
-You may also use different libraries to create the needed JSON strings and Http request.s
+You may also use different libraries to create the needed JSON strings and Http requests.

 ##How To Run / Program Information